Residential Single Family Remodel & Additions

 After your application is accepted, we will notify you via the permit portal to make the payment.
 You can pay through the permit portal by clicking on the My Fees tab on the main dashboard and using an E-Check, Visa, or Mastercard.
 Click here for instructions.

 Alternatively, you can drop off a check at our office located at 301 W Bagdad Ave, Ste 100, Round Rock, TX 78664.
-Please make the check payable to the City of Round Rock and include the case/application number on the memo line.
+Please make the check payable to the City of Round Rock and include the case/application number on the memo line of the check.

 • For instructions on how to check the status of your review(s), click here.

-• For instructions on how to upload revisions, click here.
+• For instructions on uploading revisions, click here.

-• For instructions on how to add a GC and/or subcontractor while the application is in review, click here
+• For instructions on how to add a GC and/or MEPs while the application is in review, click here.

-• Project confirmation instruction for GC’s and subcontractor, click here
+• Project confirmation instruction for GCs and subcontractors, click here

 • All comments have been addressed.